OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 Kite Geometry Assumptions and Limitations
 -----------------------------------------
-- Nacelles are attached to the endpoints of the pylons
+- Nacelles are cantilevered to the endpoints of the pylons
 - Wings have an equal number of pylons
-- All components are geometrically straight; any curvature is modeled by center of mass offsets
+- All beam components are geometrically straight and are parallel with the local kite x, y, or z axes; any beam curvature is modeled by offsets of the cross-section center of mass and/or stiffness (tension center, shear center)
+- The kite model must consist of the following components
+    - 2 wings (starboard, port) cantilevered to fuselage
+    - 1 vertical stabilizer cantilevered to fuselage
+    - 2 horizontal stabilizers (starboard, port) cantilevered to vertical stabilizer
+    - User-specified number of pylons cantilivered to each wing
+    - One rotor connected to each nacelle, but modeled analytically in KiteFASTMBD

 Key Points
 ----------
 The ``keypoints`` table locates each component's origin point.
-These points are defined in the kite coordinate system.
+These points are defined for the undeflected structure in the kite coordinate system; the same reference points are used to define the aerodynamic geometry in KiteAeroDyn.

 The only keypoint which is not allowed to be specified by the user is the fuselage keypoint which is hard coded to the kite's origin at (0, 0, 0).